gnss-sdr/geniuss-place/_sp-blocks/12-pvt.md

 PVT.output_enabled=false
 ```

-Please note that this only concerns to the generation of mentioned file formats, and it does not affect the generation of dump files activated in the configuration of each processing block.
+Please note that this only concerns the generation of mentioned file formats, and it does not affect the generation of dump files activated in the configuration of each processing block.
 If the RTCM server is activated with `flag_rtcm_server=true`, it will still work even if the binary RTCM file is deactivated with `rtcm_output_file_enabled=false`.

 &nbsp;